ravishankar1810/CourseRegistrationSystem/README.md

 ## 👥 Contributors
 ---

-_Developed for the Bachelor of Engineering Mini-Project at Chandigarh University._
+_Developed for the Bachelor of Engineering Project at Chandigarh University._